 Stimulants (including amphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions, but are also subject to abuse.
 Amphetamines increase alertness, enhance physical performance, and produce... read more and cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
 High doses... read more )

 Other (including anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of <span class="disableDrug">testosterone</span> that are used to increase muscle size.
 Anabolic steroids are hormones... read more and other commonly abused substances Other Commonly Abused Substances Recreational drug use typically involves mind-altering drugs, but it may involve drugs taken for other purposes, usually losing weight or enhancing athletic performance.
 Taking these drugs without... read more )

 Substance-related disorders can develop whether or not a drug is legal, is socially acceptable, or has an accepted medical use (with or without a prescription).
 Details about specific drugs and their effects are discussed elsewhere in THE MANUAL.

-Substance-related disorders are typically divided into
+Substance-related disorders are usually broken down into two groups:

 Drugs in the 10 classes vary in how likely they are to cause a substance use disorder.
 The likelihood is termed addiction liability and depends upon a combination of factors including